uh-csds/people-checker/README.md

 ### Helsinki People Finder API Parameters

-For calling the Helsinki People Finder API, you can use the following commands:
+For calling the Helsinki People Finder API, you can use the following commands.
+Note that you need to create your own API key to use them.

 ```
 sort: Sorts by a given parameter (i.e. id, name)